Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Even the almost cruel burst of training they were doing now had its cycle of effort and rest.
 Resting properly was *essential* to good training, after all.
 So, even in the midst of their their torture, they got the occasional weekend to let their bodies and spirits breathe before they resumed on Monday.

-As always...they were making a frankly worrisome level of progress, especially her *"Gordo."* The floors creaked subtly louder every day, his energy was well into the manic and unstoppable place she’d grown fond of and warily used to over the years…
+As always... they were making a frankly worrisome level of progress, especially her *"Gordo."* The floors creaked subtly louder every day, his energy was well into the manic and unstoppable place she’d grown fond of and warily used to over the years…

 Which was why she savored her free time.
 Her man took care of her like nobody else, but he was a high-maintenance guy himself.
 Such was the life of HEAT families.

 Their get-together lasted most of the night, well past the time the families with children went home, or the kids who were staying were put to bed.
 The Lads drifted off toward Rooney’s around sunset - ever a pack of well-meaning hooligans - and the few who remained headed indoors to escape the night-rain.

 Still.
-While Marty enjoyed her girl talk well enough, she wasn’t really...into that whole scene.
+While Marty enjoyed her girl talk well enough, she wasn’t really... into that whole scene.
 At best, she could dip her toes in it for a bit, smile and enjoy things, but before long she’d want to be doing something decidedly more tomboyish.

 Or at least, something with a bit less *feeling.* Rescue came in the form of Adam, who eventually returned with a blissed-out looking Julian, a proud-looking Gabe, and a thoroughly haggard and thunderstruck Dad.